USD ($)

 Filesystem ACL Working

-In a filesystem context, each file or directory has an associated ACL that specifies which users or groups can read, write, or execute that file/directory.
+In a filesystem context, each file or directory has an associated Access Control List (ACL) that specifies which users or groups can read, write, or execute that file or directory.
+Here's how Filesystem ACL works:

-1. Access Rights Definition: The ACL defines the permissions for each user or group.
+1. The ACL defines the permissions for each user or group.
 This granularity allows administrators to specify who can do what with each file or directory.

-2. User Access Requests: When a user attempts to access a file—whether to read, modify, or execute it—the operating system checks the ACL associated with that file.
+2. When a user attempts to access a file, whether to read, modify, or execute it, the operating system checks the ACL associated with that file.

-3. Permission Verification: The operating system assesses the user’s identity against the entries in the ACL, and if the user’s permissions align with what the ACL specifies, access is granted else the request is blocked.
+3. The operating system assesses the user's identity against the entries in the ACL.
+If the user's permissions align with what the ACL specifies, access is granted; otherwise, the request is blocked.

 Networking ACL Working

-1. Rule Creation: Network administrators define ACLs composed of rules that dictate which types of traffic are allowed or denied.
+1. Network administrators define ACLs composed of rules that dictate which types of traffic are allowed or denied.

-2. Packet Inspection: When a data packet arrives at a router or switch, the device inspects the packet against the ACL rules.
+2. When a data packet arrives at a router or switch, the device inspects the packet against the ACL rules.

-3. Matching Rules: The device processes the packet according to the rules, and if the packet matches a rule that permits access, it is allowed through else the packet is discarded.
+3. The device processes the packet according to the rules.
+If the packet matches a rule that permits access, it is allowed through; otherwise, the packet is discarded.

 Learn more about ACL in routing and switching with our Cisco Enterprise Courses.
 Contact Learner Advisors to know more about Cisco Courses.